 Cole Masaitis is a composer for multimedia, guitarist, pianist, writer, recording engineer, producer, and dancer.
-Cole is a member of Game Audio Network Guild (G.A.N.G.), Certified in Wwise-101 by Audiokinetic for Wwise Audio Middleware, and has experience in booking concerts, performing live music, composing musical works, and audio production.
+Cole is a Professional Studies Degree student in the Technology and Applied Composition program at the San Francisco Conservatory of Music (SFCM), a member of the Game Audio Network Guild (G.A.N.G.), as well as certified in Wwise-101 and 201 by Audiokinetic for Wwise Audio Middleware.
+He has experience in booking concerts, performing live music, composing musical works, and audio production.
 He is also a former intern of the Library of Congress, and the Smithsonian, and has published multiple articles as a published Staff Writer at the University of Mary Washington Blue and Gray Press.

 He studied composition under Dr. Mark Snyder and guitar under Bruce Middle.
 During the past few years, he performed alongside the White House Band as guitarist with the UMW Jazz Band, and he also performed at the “South of the Border” concert with guest conductor Lucía Zicos in the UMW Guitar Ensemble.
 Cole also performed his original music, as well as guitar and synth on two original compositions by Austin O’Rourke at the Electroacoustic Barn Dance in 2017 and 2018 and at Virginia Tech.